dotnetjunkie/blog/content/posts/code-smell-injecting-runtime-data-into-components.md

         this.uow.Save(entity);
     }
 }
-{{< / highlight >}}
+{{< / highlightEx >}}

 The example shows a `CustomerRepository` that in addition to depending on an `IUnitOfWork`, also requires the current user id and the current system time.
 The current user id is the `Id` of the logged in user on whose behalf the operation is executed.
 This `Id` and current time are both used to update the `Customer` entity before it is persisted to the database.

 Just as in the previous example, this use of runtime data is problematic.
 In this component there is some ambiguity in the constructor because when examining the type, it is unclear what is needed to inject.
 What `DateTime` value should be injected?
 Should it be the `Now`, `Today`, yesterday?
 In other words, it would be very easy to create the `CustomerRepository` with incorrect values, and the only way to verify whether the configuration is correct is through manual testing or a rather awkward integration test.

 In this example, however, you don't want to make the runtime data into input parameters of the `CustomerRepository`'s `Save` method because that would mean the `Save` method gets two extra parameters.
-The addition of these parameters to the `Save` method will ripple through the system because the direct and indirect consumers of the `ICustomerRepository` abstraction will need to add these parameters to their API as well—all the way up the chain.
+The addition of these parameters to the `Save` method will ripple through the system because the direct and indirect consumers of the `ICustomerRepository` abstraction will need to add these parameters to their API as well---all the way up the chain.
 Not only would this pollute the API, it would also force you to make sweeping changes throughout the code base for each and every piece of runtime data that some implementation requires in the future.

 When a component requires runtime state in its constructor, it becomes impossible to verify the configuration in a maintainable way.
-A unit test must be written for each component that verifies whether that particular object can be created, while supplied with fake—but valid—runtime data needed for the component to initialize.
+A unit test must be written for each component that verifies whether that particular object can be created, while supplied with fake---but valid---runtime data needed for the component to initialize.

 The current user id and current time are runtime values but they are implementation details and consumers of the repository should not be concerned with such details.
 You should place these runtime values behind clearly defined abstractions, removing the ambiguity in their definition and allowing the runtime data to flow through the system with the method calls, as shown in the following listing:

-{{< highlight csharp >}}
+{{< highlightEx csharp >}}
 class CustomerRepository : ICustomerRepository
 {
     private readonly IUnitOfWork uow;